 Taking things off your ‘to do’ list

-…you may decide you want to monetize your blog in a very different way, or maybe earning money isn’t the goal of your blog at all.
-Maybe you want to spread a message that’s dear to your heart or just have a fun and fulfilling hobby or leave a legacy for your children…
+Of course, this is just an example: your blogging dreams may be different and you may decide to monetize in a different way… Or maybe earning money isn’t the goal of your blog at all.
+Maybe you want to spread a message that’s dear to your heart… or just have a fun and fulfilling hobby… or leave a legacy for your children…

-How to organise your blogging week
+- How to organize your blogging week

-How to get more done in less time on your blog
+- How to get more done in less time on your blog

-Why every blog post should have a purpose (and how to decide what it is!)
+- Why every blog post should have a purpose (and how to decide what it is!)

 Don’t miss a thing!